abeldekat/harpoonline/README.md

 # Harpoonline

-Create up-to-date [harpoon2] information to be used in a status-line
+Create up-to-date [harpoon2] information for any place where that information can be useful.
+For example, in statuslines and the tabline.

 ## TOC